Mike Belloise

-Mike Belloise (February 18, 1911 – June 2, 1969), nicknamed The Bronx Spider, was an American former professional featherweight boxer who became the NYSAC world featherweight champion in 1936.
+Mike Belloise (February 18, 1911 – June 2, 1969), nicknamed The Bronx Spider, was an American professional featherweight boxer who became the NYSAC world featherweight champion in 1936.

 Early life

 Born Michael Joseph Belloise, he was the eldest of nine children born to Salvatore and Julia Belloisi in the Villa Avenue area of the Bronx, New York.

 Amateur boxing career

 He advanced to the final of the 118-pound division at the 1931 National Amateur Boxing Championships in April, where he lost to Honey Mellody.

 In November 1931, he fought in Stockholm in a Sweden vs. USA bout held at Stallmästaregården.

 Professional boxing career

 Belloise made his professional debut in 1932, fighting at venues such as the New Lenox Sports Club, Starlight Park Stadium, St. Nicholas Arena, and later Madison Square Garden.

 Title match with Baby Arizmendi, August 1934

 He failed to beat Baby Arizmendi in his first bid for the NYSAC featherweight world title on August 30, 1934.